gomb0c/gomb0c.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I will be attending NeurIPS in-person this year.
-Please come say hi at my poster, or feel free to reach out if you're Canada/US-based and would like to chat! :sparkles: :blush: (Details on my poster session slot to come soon...)
+Please come say hi at my <a href=https://neurips.cc/virtual/2024/poster/93635>poster</a>, or feel free to reach out if you're Canada/US-based and would like to chat! :sparkles: :blush: